smjkzsl/docs-irails/docs/controllers.md

                 self.flash = "you are success logined!"

 *

         self.log(msg:str)
-        print log infomation to console or log file. for more infomation for log,see config.log
+        print log infomation to console or log file(if configured in general.yaml). for more infomation for log,see irails.log module

 *
         self._(text:str)